The Call for Presentations has closed.

-Proposals may include individual presentations, panel discussions, workshops, or Ignite Talks.
-All sessions should share your responsive and innovative practices related to the conference theme and focus on at least one of the six streams (noted below).
+Proposals may include individual presentations, panel discussions, and workshops.
+All sessions should share your responsive and innovative practices related to the conference theme and focus on at least one of the five streams (noted below).
 Sessions vary in length from 30 minutes to 60 minutes or you may choose a 10 minute ‘enlightening talk’.

 When submitting you will be asked to indicate your presentation preference and rationale:

 - Individual presentations (30 minutes or 60 minutes)

 - ‘Enlightening Talk’ (10 minutes – see details below)